Hussite Wars: First Anti-Hussite crusade

 These articles, which contain the essence of the Hussite doctrine, were rejected by King Sigismund, mainly through the influence of the papal legates, who considered them prejudicial to the authority of the pope.
 Hostilities therefore continued.
-However, Sigismund was defeated at the Battle of Vítkov Hill on July 1420.
+However, Sigismund was defeated at the Battle of Vítkov Hill in July 1420.

 Though Sigismund had retired from Prague, his troops held the castles of Vyšehrad and Hradčany.
 The citizens of Prague laid siege to Vyšehrad (see Battle of Vyšehrad), and towards the end of October 1420 the garrison was on the point of capitulating through famine.
 Sigismund tried to relieve the fortress but was decisively defeated by the Hussites on 1 November near the village of Pankrác.
 The castles of Vyšehrad and Hradčany now capitulated, and shortly afterwards, almost all Bohemia fell into the hands of the Hussites.